 Promoting your local musical instrument store with Google Ads

 The majority of the online musical instrument retail market is dominated by larger retailers who can typically offer the most competitive prices, especially in the low- to medium-priced brackets.
-However, if your business isn’t set up to compete in this market, Google Ads can be used to promote the key benefit of a bricks and mortar shop which a purely online retailer cannot compete with: try before you buy.
+However, if your business isn’t set up to compete in this market, Google Ads can be used to promote the key benefit of a brick-and-mortar shop that a purely online retailer cannot compete with: try before you buy.

-Even for low- to mid-priced musical instruments, a significant proportion of customers prefer to play their potential new purchase before they buy.
-A Google Ad explaining the benefit of trying the instrument in your store before they buy is a compelling way of enticing customers within a specified geographical radius to your shop.
-Identifying the proximity of competing physical stores combined with tools from Google and third-parties can help identify the potential for online advertising success within your geographical area.
+Even for low- to mid-priced musical instruments, many customers prefer to play their potential new purchase before they buy.
+A Google Ad explaining the benefit of trying the instrument in your store before they buy is a compelling way of enticing customers within a specified geographical radius of your shop.
+Identifying the proximity of competing physical stores combined with tools from Google and third parties can help identify the potential for online advertising success within your geographical area.

 Sell the benefits of in-store musical instrument purchase

 The in-store experience is even more relevant at the high-price end of the musical instrument market.
-This is particularly the case for fragile instruments which may not be trusted to delivery, or instruments which are typically more expensive by their very nature, such as a cello.
-A customer looking to spend several thousand pounds on a violin may expect to travel a significant distance to try their potential purchase at a physical store.
+This is particularly the case for fragile instruments which may not be trusted to deliver or instruments which are typically more expensive by their very nature, such as a cello.
+Customers looking to spend several thousand pounds on a violin may expect to travel significantly to try their potential purchase at a physical store.
 A Google Ad can be used to elevate your business presence to an online audience by selling the excellent pre-purchase, in-store experience your customers will receive.

 It’s key to remember that if you are using Google Ads to promote visits to your shop, the success of the advertising campaign alone isn’t enough.
-The in-store experience must match the promise of the ad, from the professionalism of your store and its surroundings to the friendly welcome and expertise of your staff.
+The in-store experience must match the ad's promise, from the professionalism of your store and its surroundings to your staff's friendly welcome and expertise.
 Until the customer has made their purchase, they can always walk away.

 Selling musical instruments online with Google Ads

 Despite the competition of bigger market players, it’s certainly achievable for smaller, independent retailers to sell musical instruments online - and to a national or even international target market.
-It’s crucial that your offer is a valid comparison in terms of price, product quality, supporting information to help drive the sale, as well as delivery and service.
+It’s crucial that your offer is a valid comparison in terms of price, product quality, and supporting information to help drive the sale, delivery, and service.

 Whatever you sell, some items are more suitable for online sale than others.
 While the expensive violin may be less likely to receive a direct online sale, recording equipment or tuners, for example, are more practical online buys.
-Items like these are less interactive compared to the feel of an instrument and there’s generally less variation in manufacturing quality.
+Items like these are less interactive than the feel of an instrument, and there’s generally less variation in manufacturing quality.

 Ensuring profitability in online retail

-Being price competitive is one thing, but it’s also crucial to ensure that your advertising campaign is profitable.
-You may have high demand for interesting guitar picks, however, if the cost of the Google Ad campaign and the gross cost of sale outweighs your expected profit, you should choose another item to advertise.
+Being price competitive is one thing, but ensuring that your advertising campaign is profitable is also crucial.
+You may have a high demand for interesting guitar picks; however, if the cost of the Google Ad campaign and the gross cost of sale outweighs your expected profit, you should choose another item to advertise.

 As for niche items, it’s obviously important to identify whether demand exists.
-You might be the only online seller of budget triple necked guitars, but there could be a reason why your Google Ads may not yield results.
-Using tools from Google, third parties, or by requesting help from a Google Ads expert, you can determine your potential online market size and expected return before you spend a penny in promotion.
+You might be the only online seller of budget triple-necked guitars, but there could be a reason why your Google Ads may not yield results.
+Using tools from Google, third parties or by requesting help from a Google Ads expert, you can determine your potential online market size and expected return before you spend a penny on promotion.

 Google Ad content for musical instrument retail

-Your ad will be one of many, therefore it has to be compelling and it’s crucial to explain in a concise and positive way why the search engine user should click on your ad.
+Your ad will be one of many; therefore, it has to be compelling, and it’s crucial to explain in a concise and positive way why the search engine user should click on your ad.
 This means that it has to catch the eye with a benefit, whether that’s a keen price, the service you provide or local proximity.
-Keyword placement within ads are also crucial and a benefit could relate to the brands you offer, which also builds credibility by association.
+Keyword placement within ads is also crucial, and a benefit could relate to the brands you offer, which also builds credibility by association.

-Crafting your ad copy, the language also has to engage with your potential customer.
-For example, the language and tone when communicating to an 18 year old metal enthusiast looking for a shred-friendly guitar is likely to be different to that used when trying to engage with a 50 year old classical fan researching a grand piano.
+In Crafting your ad copy, the language must also engage with your potential customer.
+For example, the language and tone when communicating to an 18-year-old metal enthusiast looking for a shred-friendly guitar is likely different from that used when engaging with a 50-year-old classical fan researching a grand piano.
 Make sure you write the ad for the specific customer in mind.

-A crucial ingredient of a Google Ad is the call to action, which is an instruction or request that explains what you want the person looking at your ad to do.
-Depending on the objective of your ad campaign, it may be more effective to state in the ad that you have the item in stock and offer a trial service and advice, combined with a call to action which says ‘come and try’, instead of ‘buy now’.
+A crucial ingredient of a Google Ad is the call to action, an instruction or request explaining what you want the person looking at your ad to do.
+Depending on the objective of your ad campaign, it may be more effective to state in the ad that you have the item in stock and offer a trial service and advice, combined with a call to action which says ‘come and try’ instead of ‘buy now’.

 If your aim is to sell directly online, Google Shopping is ideal for selling specific models of instruments.
 You’ll need to provide a high-quality image with your product description, and for more information on how to advertise with Google Shopping, read about What are Google Shopping ads and why use them?

 Website landing page

 When the customer clicks on your Google Ad, the website landing page they arrive on has to be relevant and specific to the promise delivered in the ad itself.
-This means presenting a specific page of content, rather than a general homepage about your musical instrument shop.
+This means presenting a specific content page rather than a general homepage about your musical instrument shop.

-Whether your customer is looking to try out your range of a certain brand of guitars or buy a specific mixing desk, the customer is already armed with a certain level of information, which you will know from the keywords which they’re using to search.
-The role of your landing page should be to readily fill the gaps in their knowledge to give them confidence to move to the next stage.
-This could be confirmation of specific detail on a musical instrument, stock availability and price, to information about the range of instruments you have for customers to try in-store, along with detail on your practice facilities.
+Whether your customer is looking to try out your range of a certain brand of guitars or buy a specific mixing desk, the customer is already armed with a certain level of information, which you will know from the keywords they’re using to search.
+The role of your landing page should be to readily fill the gaps in their knowledge to give them the confidence to move to the next stage.
+This could be confirmation of specific details on a musical instrument, stock availability and price, information about the range of instruments you have for customers to try in-store, and details on your practice facilities.

-It’s important to present this information in a way which is clear and compelling.
-Depending on the communication aim of the landing page, it could be useful to provide content in video format too, whether to show the quality of the instrument or perhaps the facilities you have available in store.
-However you communicate it, it’s vital that you answer the questions which your customers are likely to want to know before they are persuaded to engage further.
+It’s important to present this information in a clear and compelling way.
+Depending on the communication aim of the landing page, it could be useful to provide content in video format, too, whether to show the quality of the instrument or perhaps the facilities you have available in store.
+However you communicate it, it’s vital that you answer the questions your customers will likely want to know before they are persuaded to engage further.